 10 Self-Care Strategies for People Who Have No Time

 1. Notice how you spend your time.

 Before you can prioritize your life and find time for self-care, it’s good to keep an inventory of how you spend your time, especially your free time.
-You may discover that most of your free time are wasted doing things you don’t want to do.
+You may discover that most of your free time is wasted doing things you don’t want to do.

 Are you going to bed early or are you staying up late at night to watch some random TV shows?
-When travelling on the subway, are you looking at your mobile phone aimlessly?
+When traveling on the subway, are you looking at your mobile phone aimlessly?
 Or are you taking this time and opportunity to:

 - rest your eyes (physical self-care),

 - turn your attention inwards and check how you are feeling (emotional self-care),